-1.7 Borrowings (Preference shares/Advance received from MTN Holdings)
+1.7 Borrowings (Preference shares)

 Borrowings are recognised initially at fair value, net of transaction costs incurred.
 Borrowings are subsequently carried at amortised cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognised in the statement of profit or loss over the period of the borrowings using the effective interest method.